rhysmoggs/ms3-final-cocktails/README.md

 ### Code
 -   At the early stages of the development, the [How to Make a Quiz App using HTML CSS Javascript - Vanilla Javascript Project for Beginners Tutorial](https://www.youtube.com/watch?v=f4fB9Xg2JEY&list=FLoLMoJL7IfiYl8F3sN_CEqQ&index=16) tutorial was followed and the code was used as the basis of the quiz.
 Supporting GitHub code [here](https://github.com/briancodex/quiz-app-js).
 Original code was later added alongside that found in the YouTube video to suit the quiz.
 Code tweaks were made to suit this quiz, pre-determined code edited or removed along with adjustments and restyling to the majority of the CSS found in the credited video.
 Upon further searching, it seems that [Build a Quiz App - Intro](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) and that playlist of videos may be what that YouTube video was also inspired by.

--   'Web Dev Simplified' YouTube [video](https://www.youtube.com/watch?v=riDzcEQbX6k&list=FLoLMoJL7IfiYl8F3sN_CEqQ&index=13) was also used and combined with the above videos to help shape the Globe Trotter Quiz.
+-   'Web Dev Simplified' YouTube [video](https://www.youtube.com/watch?v=riDzcEQbX6k&list=FLoLMoJL7IfiYl8F3sN_CEqQ&index=13) was also used and combined with the above videos to help shape the The Cocktail Cabinet.
 Supporting GitHub code [here](https://github.com/WebDevSimplified/JavaScript-Quiz-App).

 -   The API aspect of the quiz was introduced thanks to the [Build a Quiz App (11) - Fetch API to Load Questions API](https://www.youtube.com/watch?v=3aKOQn2NPFs&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=12) tutorial, to which edits were then made.
 Supporting link to GitHub [here](https://github.com/jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript).